Peter Van Praagh, President

 Andrew Fishbein is Chief of Staff at Halifax International Security Forum.
 Prior to joining the Forum, Andrew was Policy and Advocacy Director at the Center for Democracy in the Americas, where he worked with key stakeholders in the U.S. government and outside constituencies to push for a decisive change in U.S. policy toward Cuba.
 From 2007-2014, he managed congressional relations and policy programming at the German Marshall Fund of the United States.
 Andrew holds a MSc in Energy Policy & Climate from Johns Hopkins University and a BSc in Political Science from Carnegie Mellon University.
 He lives in Washington, DC.

-Julianna Gouss is the Event Manager at Halifax International Security Forum and is responsible for the management of the annual November Forum.
+Julianna Gouss is the Director of External Affairs at Halifax International Security Forum.
+Julianna is responsible for the management and execution of the annual Forum, as well as the organization’s programming and events in London, Washington DC, and elsewhere.
 Prior to joining Halifax, Julianna served as Event Manager with Chris Wayne & Associates (CWA), managing a diverse client portfolio including The Wall Street Journal, the Peter G. Peterson Foundation, the Recording Industry Association of America, and the Center for American Progress, among others.
 She previously served as the Director of Development for Securing America’s Future Energy (SAFE) and a Legislative Assistant for Congressman John J. Hall.
 Julianna received her BA from The George Washington University.

 Paz Magat, Director, Peace With Women Fellowship